 The MPA in Political Science is a 42 hour program.
-The MPA in Political Science may be taken with or without the requirement of a thesis.
-Students are encouraged to seek out an area of programmatic focus to complement their general course work (such as, environmental policy; public policy; community development; health administration; higher education administration or nonprofit management).
+Students are encouraged to seek out an area of programmatic focus to complement their general coursework (such as public policy; community development; higher education administration or nonprofit management).
 The program recently replaced its traditional comprehensive examination with a portfolio approach to encourage greater ownership of students in their own professional and academic development.
 The MPA typically offers 10 or more organized class sections in each year.
 Most graduate classes enroll between 5 and 15 students.
 While the program is not NASPAA1 accredited, the program offers the majority of the core classes typical for similar programs of its size (5 faculty members).
-The MPA faculty recently reviewed the program and made further changes to strengthen the students' professional preparation.
+The MPA faculty recently reviewed the program and made further changes to strengthen students' professional preparation.
 Among these changes was a further formalization of our nonprofit management specialization, (an area of high demand by our students), with the creation of the graduate certificate "Cross Sector Alliances."
 This program is unique in the country as it seeks a close collaboration between the MPA and the MBA programs.
-In addition, the department developed a new Executive-in-Residence program that allows students to interact with a senior managers from a variety of fields.
+In addition, the department developed a new Executive-in-Residence program that allows students to interact with senior managers from a variety of fields.